- Shopify has many features similar to BigCommerce and vice versa

 "Fortune Highlight" - A free BigCommerce store theme

 The good news is all the store themes for Shopify and BigCommerce are optimized for viewing on mobile.
 But, if you want the ability to manage your store from a mobile device, Shopify would be the better option as they offer a variety of smartphone apps for store owners.
-While BigCommerce used to provide a mobile app, they no longer do so.
+While BigCommerce used to provide a mobile app, it no longer does so.

 If you're really stuck choosing between these platforms, it's best to take them up on their free trials and experience the platform yourself.